On the problem of unique continuation for the p-Laplace equation: Results

 \begin{theorem} Suppose $u\in C^1(G)$.
 Assume further that there exist two concentric balls $B_{r_b}\subset \overline{B}_{R_b}\subset G$ such that the frequency function $F_p(r)$ is defined, i.e., $I(r)>0$ for every $r\in(r_b,R_b]$, and moreover, $\|F_p\|_{L^\infty((r_b,R_b])}<\infty$.
 Then there exists some $r^\star\in(r_b,R_b]$ such that

 for every $r_1,\,r_2\in(r_b,r^\star]$.
 In particular, the following weak doubling property is valid

 for every $r\in(r_b,r^\star]$. \end{theorem}

-In the following we formulate a partial result on the unique continuation problem for the \p-Laplace equation.
-It says that the local boundedness of the frequency function implies the unique continuation principle.
+In the following we formulate a result which says that the local boundedness of the frequency function implies certain vanishing properties of the solution.
 In this respect the situation is similar to the linear case $p=2$, and we thus generalize this phenomenon to every $1<p<\infty$.